samuel-lucas6/Kryptor/README.md

 $ kryptor -s file.txt
 ```

-This is the recommended approach, but it means your private keys must be kept in the default folder, which varies depending on your operating system:
+This is the recommended approach, but it means your private keys must be kept in the default folder, which is `~/.kryptor`.

-- Windows: `%USERPROFILE%/.kryptor`
-- Linux: `/home/.kryptor`
-- macOS: `/Users/USERNAME/.kryptor`

 To specify a private key for `-r|--recover`, `-m|--modify`, or a private key not stored in the default folder, you must use the `-x|--private` option followed by `:[file]` like so: